Get

 A short car trip doesn’t require much consideration, but if you’re going to be driving hundreds of miles, you’ll need to do some prep work.
 If you need to overnight somewhere, you must find pet-friendly accommodation well ahead of time.

-You also need to make sure you have enough food, treats, medication, and water for the trip, as well as their bowls and bedding.
+You also need to make sure the carrier is large enough to accommodate your cat for several hours, and that you have enough food, treats, medication, and water for the trip, as well as their bowls and bedding.
 You’ll also need a litter box and litter for your overnight stay.
 Don’t forget your cat’s collar, harness, and leash.
 Although unlikely, the overnight accommodation may require proof of vaccination or a vet’s health certificate.

 Flying